 Don’t just post content, invite members of your Community to participate in the narrative.
 Share open questions, ask for input, and involve members in decisions, such as dates for Q&A spotlights.

-Try Polls, interactive challenges - i.e. themed photo competitions - crowdsourced decisions, i.e. for new Groups (prompting the Community with: “you decide what happens next”).
+Try Polls, interactive challenges - i.e. themed photo competitions - and crowdsourced decisions, such as for new Spaces (prompting the Community with: “you decide what happens next”).

 Gen Z/Alpha increasingly value niche spaces that cater to their individual interests.
-Kick this off by inviting requests for new Groups in your Updates channel.
+Kick this off by inviting requests for new Spaces in your Updates channel.

-Successful communities approve student-requested Groups, and enable Private Groups for new friendship groups to stay in touch within the App.
+Successful communities enable Private Groups for new friendship groups to stay in touch within the Unibuddy App.

-Pop-up Community events: i.e., a limited-time AMA - “only live for 30 minutes,” or a temporary Group for webinar attendees to chat or participate in practical exercises.
+Pop-up Community events: i.e. a limited-time AMA - “only live for 30 minutes,” or a temporary Space for webinar attendees to chat or participate in practical exercises.

 Time-bound posts create urgency, and promote return visits.
 Run snap contests, or a Q&A session with a mystery guest.